Do you want to lower the suspension on your car? Here are a few important tips that you must keep in mind before you chop up the suspension springs.

 - Custom Modifications:

 Your car’s suspension is what keeps it firmly balanced on the ground.
 Without suspension play, you would lose control, every time you hit a pothole.
-Like I mentioned earlier, custom body kits only lend an impression of a suspension drop, without adding any actual performance advantage.
+Like I mentioned earlier, toyota hilux lift kits only lend an impression of a suspension drop, without adding any actual performance advantage.
 If you are on a budget, you might want to consider this option.

 Wheel camber can also be used to lower your car’s ride height, and this is often a one-step modification.
 Less height may throw off the camber due to uneven weight distribution and make you feel like you just lost your spine on hitting a speed bump.